wgmo/graphtik/docs/source/plotting.rst

 Accessing wrapper operation from task-context
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Alternatively, when the debugger is stopped inside an underlying function,
-you may access the wrapper :class:`.FunctionalOperation` and the :class:`.Solution`
+you may access the wrapper :class:`.FnOp` and the :class:`.Solution`
 through the :data:`graphtik.execution.task_context` context-var.
 This is populated with the :class:`._OpTask` instance of the currently executing operation,
 as shown in the :mod:`pdb` session printout, below::